Godrigos/cramb/README.md

 # cramb
 CIPRES API - MrBayes Submission Client

-__The project is still under development an is not functional yet.__
+__The project is still under development and is not functional yet.__

 cramb is a [Python 3](https://www.python.org/)